gediminasnn/nfq-task/README.md

 After fully creating both database and migrating migrations you can now safely store pre-made(dummy) data into the database using fixtures.

+*Note : you must be in dev environment to run fixures, if you are in prod you must create all information manually.*

 To load fixtures, just run:
 ```
 php bin/console doctrine:fixtures:load